MicrosoftDocs/mixed-reality/mrtk-unity/features/rendering/pulse-shader.md

 ## Prerequisites

-For the spatial mesh example, ensure that MRTK_Pulse_ArticulatedHandMeshBlue.mat or MRTK_Pulse_ArticulatedHandMeshPurple.mat is assigned under MRTK Settings -> Spatial Awareness -> Display Settings -> Visible Material.
+For the spatial mesh example, ensure that MRTK_Pulse_SpatialMeshBlue.mat or MRTK_Pulse_SpatialMeshPurple.mat is assigned under MixedRealityToolkit object -> Spatial Awareness Profile -> Display Settings -> Visible Material.

-For the hand mesh example, ensure that MRTK_Pulse_SpatialMeshBlue.mat or MRTK_Pulse_SpatialMeshPurple.mat is assigned in ArticulatedHandMesh.prefab, which itself should be assigned in MRTK Settings -> Input -> Hand Tracking -> Hand Mesh Prefab.
+For the hand mesh example, ensure that MRTK_Pulse_ArticulatedHandMeshBlue.mat or MRTK_Pulse_ArticulatedHandMeshPurple.mat is assigned in ArticulatedHandMesh.prefab, which itself should be assigned in MRTK Settings -> Input -> Hand Tracking -> Hand Mesh Prefab.

 ## How it works